Google Ads certification is an important credential for marketers.

 Unless you have previously been certified and/or have a moderate level of Ads experience – don’t skip the training content!

-To become certified you are required to pass the Ads fundamentals exam plus one of the additional exams of your choice.
+To become certified you are required to pass the assessment in any of the respective certification specialties.

-Your certification will then be awarded for that specific product focus area of the second exam you choose.
+Your certification will then be awarded for that specific product focus area.

 If you’re an overachiever or love standardized tests, there’s nothing that says you can’t take them all.